 Mold Remediation and Removal

-Mold remediation should only be handled by certified professionals that have the equipment and knowledge to effectively kill and remove mold.
-Unknown to many, mold spores can be just as toxic “dead” as they are when alive.
-A proper certified inspection is the only way to identify the threat level of mold.
+Mold remediation should only be handled by certified professionals that have the equipment and knowledge to effectively remove mold.
+Unknown to many, mold spores can be just as toxic “dead’ as they are when alive.
+A certified mold inspection is the only way to determine the threat level of mold.
 After the inspection, a properly trained and certified remediation crew should be used to completely remove the mold growth.

-There’s a large amount of information regarding mold remediation and removal on the internet – some of it is well-researched and proven, some of it is conjecture and myth.
-Here’s a few of the major myths of mold and remediation that we feel important to address:
+There’s a large amount of information regarding mold on the internet.
+While some of it is well-researched and backed by science, other articles regarding mold are largely conjecture or myth.
+Here’s a few of the major myths about mold that are often noted online and in articles:

-• Mold can’t grow after remediation: Mold grows as a result of moisture; any new water entry will result in new mold growth, even in previously remediated areas.
+Mold can’t grow after remediation: Mold grows as a result of moisture; any new water entry can result in new mold growth, even in previously remediated areas.
 An ounce of prevention is better than a pound of remediation.